kellyjonbrazil/jc/docs/parsers/proc.md

 Returns:

-    List of Dictionaries.
+    Dictionary or List of Dictionaries.
 Raw or processed structured data.

 ### Parser Information
 Compatibility:  linux